Rays vs. Red Sox Player Props Betting Odds

 - Franco has 65 hits with 15 doubles, two triples, seven home runs, 21 walks and 30 RBI.
 He's also stolen 20 bases.

-- Franco will look for his eighth straight game with a hit in this contest.
-In his last 10 games he is batting .368 with two triples, six walks and six RBI.
+- Franco hopes to build on a seven-game hitting streak in this matchup.
+During his last 10 games he is hitting .368 with two triples, six walks and six RBI.

 Franco Recent Games